-Dinatale Settlers in the United States in the 19th Century
+Dinatale Settlers in United States in the 19th Century

-Dinatale Settlers in the United States in the 20th Century
+Dinatale Settlers in United States in the 20th Century

 The Dinatale Family Crest was acquired from the Houseofnames.com archives.
 The Dinatale Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.